 Affordable Relationship Counseling Options

-All therapists and counselors who work on the BetterHelp.com platform are licensed and certified and possess post-secondary degrees.
-Their licensed therapists are considered experts in their field with over 2500 hours of clinical practice in their area of study.
+Mental health counseling platforms may offer affordable paid counseling options with licensed and experienced therapists, counselors, and social workers.
+These sites often verify that all therapists and counselors who work on the platform are licensed, certified, and possess post-secondary degrees.
+They are often experts in the field, with over 1000 hours of clinical practice in their area of study.

 Free Relationship Counseling Online